 - Products used by the deceased were later found to be defective.

-Seek the help of a wrongful death lawyer
+Seek the Help of a Wrongful Death Attorney

-If you lost a loved one due to a preventable medical error or the reckless behavior of another, you have enough to deal with.
+If you lost a loved one due to the reckless/negligent behavior of another, you have enough to deal with.
 Let an experienced wrongful death attorney fight for justice on your behalf.
 It is not uncommon to receive a settlement from the insurance company that is five to ten times larger with the help of a wrongful death lawyer.
 Call the most experienced practicing wrongful death attorneys Bellingham has at Tario & Associates, P.S. today for a FREE consultation!
-We have been representing grieving family members in Whatcom County, Skagit County, Island County and Snohomish County since 1979.
+Since 1979, our personal injury law firm, Tario & Associates, P.S., has been dedicated to fighting for the rights of people injured throughout Washington State, with local offices in Bellingham and Mount Vernon to serve residents of Whatcom, Skagit, Island, and Snohomish counties.
 You will pay nothing up front and no attorney fees at all unless we recover damages for you!